tstrall/se_489_mlops_project/PHASE1.md

 ### Findings

 The baseline Random Forest model achieves strong performance on the test set (ROC-AUC 0.9984, F1 0.9894) using only ticket metadata and event-history features.
-The most informative signals appear to be `num_events`, `processing_steps`, `duration_seconds`, and `events_per_day` — features that capture how actively a ticket is being worked at the time of prediction.
+The most informative signals appear to be `num_events`, `processing_steps`, and `events_per_day` — features that capture how actively a ticket is being worked at the time of prediction.
 The dataset is imbalanced (71% violations, 29% non-violations), which is handled naturally by stratified splitting.

 The EDA notebook (`notebooks/01_eda.ipynb`) reveals:
-- `wf_total_time` is heavily right-skewed with a long tail of multi-month tickets.
+- Ticket activity and workflow-complexity features are heavily right-skewed, with a subset of tickets showing unusually large event histories and processing workloads.
 - Ticket priority has a notable effect on violation rate — certain priority tiers show significantly higher breach rates.
 - The change history table averages around 4 events per ticket, with high-event tickets correlating strongly with SLA breaches.

 ### Challenges

 **Data leakage:** The most significant issue encountered during Phase 1.
 The original feature set included `wf_total_time`, which is the direct input to the SLA violation definition.
 This produced perfect scores on the first run and had to be removed.
 This is a realistic MLOps concern — in production, `wf_total_time` would not be available at prediction time (you do not know the total resolution time until a ticket is closed).
 The corrected feature set uses only information available before closure.
+Additional safeguards were added to ensure target-derived columns cannot accidentally enter the training feature set during preprocessing.

 **Duplicate wf_* columns:** The `make_dataset.py` script built `feature_cols` by listing base features and then extending with all `wf_*` columns via wildcard.
 Because `wf_total_time` appeared in both lists, pandas selected it as a two-column DataFrame, causing a crash during feature engineering.
 Fixed by filtering the wildcard to exclude columns already explicitly listed.